- Date : 13/10/2020

 The younger millennials have completed 3–7 years in their professional life and have just started to get serious about their savings.
 They are digital natives, prefer self-directed investment options, and tend to have an aggressive investment approach.
 They display higher trust in technology and would not work exclusively with an advisor, considering the advisory costs and entry-level affluence required to access such a service.

-Where do millennials invest?
+Where do millennials invest their money?

 Access to online platforms, expert knowledge, analysis, and tools have driven greater transparency for equity investments.
 Over the long term, those looking to make investments with high returns cannot afford to ignore the stock markets.
 Older millennials tend to make greater direct equity investments, even though affluence rather than age seems to determine how much is invested in direct equity.
 The richer millennials invest almost twice as much, indicating that higher earnings provide a cushion that allows people to bear more risk.

 Mutual funds are the go-to investment option for millennials, irrespective of age or income.
-The ease of investing, variety of funds, and professional management make mutual funds extremely attractive.
+The ease of investing, a variety of funds, and professional management make mutual funds extremely attractive.
 Most millennials tend to start the mutual fund journey through tax-free investments in an Equity Linked Savings Scheme (ELSS).
 For younger millennials, the lack of other tax-saving avenues and commitments such as home loans, child’s education loan, etc. make ELSS the most preferred tax-saving option.

 Among debt funds, there is a preference for liquid funds that offer insta-redemption.
 Not only do these funds offer liquidity in times of crisis, but they are also sound portfolio diversifiers and cater to the small risk-averse sub-segment among millennials.
 According to a survey, about 85% of millennials in India have a mutual fund investment primarily through systematic investment plans (SIPs).